Why Somatic Work Is No Longer Optional in Addiction Treatment

 Dorsal vagal shutdown (collapse, numbness, disconnection)

 In these protective states, the nervous system prioritizes survival over learning, reflection, and connection.
-While talk therapy plays a vital role, it may be difficult for clients to fully access its benefits when their bodies remain in a state of threat.
+While talk therapy plays a vital role, clients may have limited access to its benefits until the body experiences enough safety and regulation to support engagement.

 This is where trauma-informed yoga therapy becomes a powerful clinical complement.